chpr1410/MSDS692_Practicum/README.md

 In short, fundamental investing focuses on the intrinsic value of the underlying business and the financial health of the company.

 Once I grasped the difference of philosophies, I realized that some companies are set up to perform better than others, and that there are ways to quantitatively determine which companies these are.
+Two books were fundamental in shaping that perspective.
+One is the seminal value investing book "The Intelligent Investor" by Benjamin Graham, and the other is an updated and simplfied version of the former, called "Rule #1 Investing", by Phil Town.
+They both introduced me to the theory behind using fundamentals to invest.

-Naturally, I wondered how well the stocks of these financially healthy companies performed over time in comparison to the broader market.
+Naturally, I wanted to test that theory in an empirical manner.
+I wondered how well the stocks of these financially healthy companies performed over time in comparison to the broader market.

 This project was the perfect opportunity to find that answer.